 Select your device from the list.

-On the device page, select the copy button next to Connection string - primary key, and save it to a notepad to use later.
+On the device page, select the copy button next to Primary Connection String, and save it to a notepad to use later.

 Create blob storage

 From the upper left-hand corner of the Azure portal, select Create a resource > Storage > Storage account.

 In the Create storage account pane, enter a storage account name, location, and resource group.
 Choose the same location and resource group as the IoT Hub you created.
 Then select Review at the bottom of the page.

 On the Review page, review your settings, and select Create to create the account.

 After the resource is created, select Go to resource to navigate to the Storage account page.

 On the Storage account page, select Containers on the left menu, and then select + Container.